c4pp4/gentoo-unity7/README_ehooks.txt

 	- use filename prefix to control apply order

 * Query functions:
-	ehook_use [USE-flag]
+	ehook_use [USE flag]
-	- it returns a true value if unity-extra/ehooks USE-flag is declared
+	- it returns a true value if unity-extra/ehooks USE flag is declared
 	- e.g. 'if ehook_use nemo_noroot; then'
 	  see gnome-extra/nemo:
 		02-pre_src_prepare.ehook